tomvit/ja2mqtt/README.md

-# Jablon
+# $ ja2mqtt

-Jablon is a collection of software tools that build on top of Jablotron 100+ via JA-121T serial interface.
+ja2mqtt is a software tool that translates events from Jablotron 100+ via JA-121T serial interface to MQTT.
-The tools allow a third-party application to interact with Jablotron 100 by a standard RESTful interface.

-In order to use the tools, you first need to initialise your environment by running `bin/venv-create.sh` script.
-This will create the python virtual environment and install all required packages.
-After that, you need to run `source bin/env.sh` which activates the virtual environment and creates various environment variables and settings.

 ## JA-121T Emulator